danilocastronz/weldev-project-react-graphql-client-bp/README.md

 ## Introduction

 Welcome to a new app template built by Welcome, Developer!
-This is a boilerplate app built using React, Material-UI, and Apollo GraphQL.
+This is a boilerplate app built using React, TypeScript, Material-UI, and Apollo GraphQL.

 Hope you enjoy it, developers!